allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ## Feeding instances to the model

 In the next example, we are going to instantiate the model and feed batches of instances to it.
 Note that the config file now has the `model` section, which contains the full specification for how to instantiate your model along with its sub-components.
 Also notice the `iterator` section in your config, which specifies how to batch instances together before passing them to your model.
-We go into more detail on how this works in [a chapter on reading textual data](/reading-textual-data).
+We go into more detail on how this works in [a chapter on reading data](/reading-data).

 When you run this, you should see the outputs returned from the model.
 Each returned dict includes the `loss` key as well as the `probs` key, which contains probabilities for each label.